How Much of You Is Really You

-After all, "blending with the mass" gives us that warm sense of security, and guarantees all the benefits of having a comfort zone, so how could that be wrong, you ask.
+After all, "blending with the mass" gives us that warm sense of belonging, and guarantees all the benefits of having a comfort zone shared and recognizable by everyone around, so how could that be wrong, you ask.

-Well, it's not about a choice of living in a society or living as a hermit somewhere in woods- but it's a matter of whom we are identifying with.
+Well, it's not about a choice of either living in a society or living as a hermit somewhere in woods---but it's a matter of who it is that we are identifying with.
 More precisely, it's a matter of living an individual or a collective consciousness.

-"All for One(really?) - and One for All!"(mostly)
+All for One - or One for All

 Love Your Country - Cleverly